AliciaXia222/AliciaXia222/README.md

 - 💬 Ask me about models of Statistics
 - 📫 How to reach me: yulei.xia@duke.edu
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: Allergic to cat fur, yet here I am, a proud parent of 7 British Shorthairs.
-Go figure!
--->